drojf/ai_somnium_fps_camera/Readme.md

                 collider.m_AvoidObstacles = false;
             }

-            // TODO: Spawn a unity object (lets call it tracker), save it to the class if(cube == null)
+            // Spawn a unity object for the CinemachineFreeLook to follow, save it to the class if(Input.GetKeyDown(KeyCode.F8))
             {
+                cube = new GameObject();
+            }
+            else
+            {
                 cube = GameObject.CreatePrimitive(PrimitiveType.Cube);
             }

-            //Clone the existing  CinemachineFreeLook camera (if it exists) foreach(CinemachineFreeLook freelook in FindObjectsOfType<CinemachineFreeLook>())
+            //Clone the first existing CinemachineFreeLook camera (if it exists) foreach(CinemachineFreeLook freelook in FindObjectsOfType<CinemachineFreeLook>())
             {
+                if(freelook.name != "hackedFPSFreeLook") {
                     //Set the cube's location to the last freelook follow's position, to give a decent initial position cube.transform.position = freelook.Follow.position;

+                    if(customFreeLook == null)
+                    {
                         customFreeLook = (CinemachineFreeLook) Instantiate(freelook);
+                    }

                     customFreeLook.name = "hackedFPSFreeLook";
-                //customFreeLook.enabled = true;

                     //set Follow to cube
                     customFreeLook.Follow = cube.transform;

                     //give it the highest priority
                     customFreeLook.m_Priority = int.MaxValue;
                     break;

-                //backupFollows[freelook] = freelook.Follow;
-                //freelook.Follow = cube.transform;
+                }
             }
             //////////////// Modify somium camera so it can be moved properly //////////////// }